Access control

 @MinimumAcl(AclLevel)

-- require specific flags likeCreateDocuments
+- Requires specific flags likeCreateDocuments

 orCreateSharedFoldersViews

-, all the checkboxes in the ACL@AclRoles(String[])
+, all the checkboxes in the ACL.@AclRoles(String[])

-- User must have one of the roles to perform the operation@ServerAclSecurity(ServerAclType)
+- User must have one of the roles to perform the operation.@ServerAclSecurity(ServerAclType)

-- required Server ACL entries likeSERVER_ADMIN
+- Requires Server ACL entries likeSERVER_ADMIN

 ,FULL_ADMIN